grysngrhm-tech/graham-devotional/docs/VIEWER.md

 # Web Viewer Documentation

-> Complete documentation for The GRACE Bible web viewer application.
+> Complete documentation for The Graham Bible web viewer application.

 ---

 ## Overview

-The web viewer is a **Progressive Web App (PWA)** that displays devotional spreads and provides curation tools.
-It's deployed via GitHub Pages and connects directly to Supabase for data.
+The web viewer is a **Progressive Web App (PWA)** that displays devotional spreads, supports user accounts with favorites and read tracking, and provides curation tools for admins.
+It's deployed via GitHub Pages and connects directly to Supabase for data and authentication.

 **Live URL:** [grysngrhm-tech.github.io/graham-devotional](https://grysngrhm-tech.github.io/graham-devotional/viewer/index.html)